EmileTrotignon/blog/monad.md

 bind (bind m g) h = bind m (fun x -> bind (g x) h)
 ```

-I believe this is not really important to understand.
-It just means that the
+I believe this is not really important to understand at first.
+A reasonable
-functions are going to behave like you would expect them to.
-It is not very
+heuristic is that the functions are going to behave like you would expect them
-relevant to my explanations below.
+to.
+It is not very relevant to my explanations below.

 It is still probably worth it as a small exercise to try and prove that it is
 true for common monads with simple implementations like `Result`.